aismagulov/Lexicat/README.md

 # Lexicat
-Small app for learning foreign words, written on Haxe, made with OpenFL and StablexUI frameworks.
+Small app for learning foreign words, written on Haxe, made with OpenFL and StablexUI frameworks (for flash and android targets).

 Principle:
 <br/>New words are written on cards, five words per card.